Architecting Teams for High-performance Outcomes & Scale

 Vice President of Engineering Los Angeles, CA (Remote)

-• Led ~250 person engineering organisation spanning broadcast, media, and workplace integration
+Led a large-scale engineering organisation of roughly 250 people spanning broadcast, media, and workplace integration

 DIVERSIFIED